 All foods and beverages sold or served during school hours shall meet nutritional standards and other guidelines set by the Federal and State Government and the School District.
 See the district Wellness Policy.
-No food or snack shall be served between breakfast and lunch times during the school day.
+No food or snack shall be served between breakfast and lunch times during the school day, with the exception of the fresh fruits and vegetable program.
 Some approved snacks may be purchased through the Nutritional Services Department.
 Your child's education is important and maximizing instructional minutes is a vital component; therefore, classroom birthday celebrations will not be allowed.